ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 ##### Perform the Add

 The add is relativily easy.
-Create a tea object using the properties, call `tastingNotesService.save()`, and close the modal.
+Create a tea object using the properties, dispatch `noteSaved`, and close the modal.

 ###### Test